Baruch Computing and Technology Center (BCTC)

 Some advance features documented on Microsoft’s site may not be available at the College as functions may require backend in systems that could not be installed.
 For information on specific features or functions please contact the BCTC Help Desk.

-3. How will this migration affect me?
+3. How will this update affect me?

 4. Will I lose any data?